barakshelef/simon-server/README.md

-# simon-server
+# Simon Relay Server
-Simon Relay Server
+The Simon Relay Server.
+It relays.